programster/Docker-Slim3-PHP-WebApp-Template/README.md

 git clone https://github.com/programster/Docker-Slim3-PHP7.1-WebApp-Template.git

 # Use composer to pull the slim framework
-cd Docker-Slim3-PHP7.1-WebApp-Template/project
+cd Docker-Slim3-PHP7.1-WebApp-Template/app
 composer update

-# Edit the content of the docker_settings.php in the settings folder
+# Create the .env file from the template file
-# and point it to your own private docker registry.
+# be sure to review its settings and fill in appropriately.
-# Change the VIRTUAL_HOST and the PROJECT_NAME whilst you're at it.
+cp .env.tmpl .env

-# Build the container and run it.
+# Build and deploy the docker container.
-cd docker
+cd ../docker
 bash build.sh
 bash deploy.sh
 ```